- Naomi Stephens | Permaculture Designer

 What to Compost

-When composting, it's important to know what can and cannot be composted.
+It's important to know what can and cannot be composted when composting.

 Compostable items include fruit and vegetable scraps, eggshells, coffee grounds, tea bags, and yard waste.
 Avoid composting meat or dairy products, as they can attract pests and cause unpleasant odors.

-If you want to be able to compost anything like meat, dairy or citrus citrus then look into my videos or posts on bokashi composting as I have been able to do all that plus get nutrient-rich fertilizer right there and then in my kitchen that can be diluted and used on plants
+If you want to be able to compost anything like meat, dairy, or citrus, then look into my videos or posts on bokashi composting as I have been able to do all that, plus get nutrient-rich fertilizer right there and then in my kitchen that can be diluted and used on plants.

 Maintaining Your Compost Bin